theshieldslab/theshieldslab.github.io/_pages/about.md

 # Recent News
 ---

+### August 2022

+Rob has been awarded a grant from [Arkansas INBRE](https://inbre.uams.edu/).
+It is a Research Development Grant and will fund our research investigating important genes that have no known functions in bacteria.

 ### May 2022

 Updated look at the lab below, we have made a lot of progress setting it up for our needs.
 Also check out two new preprints, with the links posted above!
 Spring semester was busy...Shawn King joined as a lab manager/research tech, I presented at [AR-BIC](https://aralliance.org/ar-bic/), submitted a grant to [Arkansas INBRE](https://inbre.uams.edu/) and submitted two papers.